itu-devops/lecture_notes/sessions/session_10/Slides.md

 Some workloads exceed the capacity of the largest supercomputer and can only be handled by distributed systems, e.g.
 - [As of 2000 Google can not host all their DB on a single machine](https://www.linkedin.com/pulse/how-did-google-scale-untold-story-shrey-batra/?trk=articles_directory).
 In 2004 they introduce the [MapReduce paper](./papers/mapreduce-osdi04.pdf) and the whole world gets excited.

-- [LinkedIn](https://engineering.linkedin.com/architecture/brief-history-scaling-linkedin): *"An easy fix we did was classic vertical scaling ...
+- [Brief History of Scaling at LinkedIn](https://engineering.linkedin.com/architecture/brief-history-scaling-linkedin): *"An easy fix we did was classic vertical scaling ...
 While that bought some time, we needed to scale further"*
-- ...

 --